-In Unit Two, students learn function notation and develop the concepts of domain and range in terms of a given context.
-Students explore four types of functions (arithmetic sequence, linear, polynomial, and exponential) and interpret them graphically, numerically, symbolically, and verbally.
+In Unit Two, students learn function notations and develop the concepts of domain and range in terms of a given context.
+Students explore four types of functions (arithmetic sequence, geometric sequence, linear, and exponential) and interpret them graphically, numerically, symbolically, and verbally.
 Comparing and contrasting all 4 types of functions, students interpret arithmetic sequences and geometric sequences as linear functions and exponential functions, respectively.
 Through real-world applications, students master the concept of function transformations and the effects of each transformation in terms of the context.
-Students work as a development project team to construct programs in Ch that define a function, call a function using correct syntax, and debug it.
-Students construct graphs of functions using plot.func2D() and plot.expr() and scatter plots using plot.point() and plot.scatter().
+Students work as a development project team to construct Ch programs, each defines a function, call the function using correct syntax, and debug it.
+Students construct graphs of functions using plot.func2D() and plot.expr(), and scatter plots using plot.point() and plot.scatter().
 In addition, there are many opportunities for students to practice and improve their writing, reading, listening, and language skills.